 Missing children of all kinds

 Mainly though, AAA focuses on lost children of all kinds.
 This blog is not primarily about statistics.
 But it makes sense to first find out how many missing children are abductions by a parent before you can tell how big the Parental Child Abduction and Alienation bit of the problem is.
 So AAA campaigns to get better statistics about children who go missing.
 Have a look at their 1 min promotional video, or their 5 minute one.
-Or more detail in their reports, also covered in the data we do have for abduction by a parent in the UK.
+Or more detail here.

 The thing is that we don’t yet really know (in the UK) how many run away, are thrown out of their homes, just go permanently missing, are abducted by people who are not family, or are forcibly separated from one parent by the other … nor do we have much data about the circumstances and motivations, nor about how long these lost children and abductions last (duration being significant in relation to harm).